Truckers, You Are Not Down Yet

 Photo credits: me

 If you've ever descended from the mountains into Denver on Interstate 70, you may have noticed the series of attention-grabbing signs intended for drivers of trucks and heavy vehicles.
-When I was a kid, I remember reading those signs with awe, and they prompted discussions with my father about why this was such a dangerous stretch of highway.
-The signs are still intriguing to me, partly because - instead of being written with typical, bland, highway sign jargon - it's as if they were designed and written by an actual trucker, using language intended to clearly get the message across to other truckers.
+When I was a kid, I remember reading those signs with wide-eyed wonder, and they prompted discussions with my father about why this was such a dangerous stretch of highway.
+The signs are still intriguing to me, partly because - instead of being written with typical, bland, highway sign verbiage - it's as if they were designed and written by an actual trucker, using jargon intended to clearly get the message across to other truckers.

 All shots below are from eastbound I-70; this first one is just east of exit 241 (the east Idaho Springs interchange) approaching the twin tunnel.*

 * Note: not "Tunnel" with a capital T; when locals say "The Tunnel", they're referring to the twin bores under the Continental Divide west of here - the Eisenhower and Johnson tunnels.

 It's interesting that already at this point truckers are being prepared for the upcoming descent - because in 2 or 3 miles the freeway climbs out of Clear Creek Canyon, and traffic must ascend Floyd Hill - which is one of the steepest uphill grades on eastbound I-70.

 East of the Floyd Hill summit (near exit 247) there are some short descents and ascents which may lull some drivers into a false sense of safety.
 So after exit 248, we're presented with this friendly reminder:

 After exit 253 (Chief Hosa), the grade is slightly uphill to exit 254 (Genesee Bridge, visible in the distance below).
 But the signs don't let you forget what's coming: